WolfeQuilting/wolfequilting.github.io/quilts/scraps.md

 Then any time I need to end a line of sewing I grab a pair and push it through.
 Then the block goes into the bin for 4.5 x 4.5" light squares.
 When I have enough blocks I'll try another arrangement.

-Here's my stack of bins:
+Here's the stack of bins my scraps move through:

 ![Scrap Storage](assets/scrapstorage1.jpg)